nepx/halfix/compatibility.md

 Boots and runs.

 ### Windows XP
 Installs, boots, and runs.
 Very stable.
+I recommend running with 128 MB RAM.

 ### Windows Vista
 Takes forever to boot with the Pentium 4 CPU configuration.
 Set IPS to around 50,000,000 to get the nice Aero theme.
 Run with 512 MB of RAM.